Privacy Policy

 • Postal address: The Data Protection Commissioner, Data Protection Office, 5th Floor, SICOM Tower, Wall Street, Ebène, Mauritius

-5. Changes to the Privacy Notice and your duty to inform us of changes
+4. Your duty to inform us of changes

-6. Data Collection
+5. Data Collection

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you relevant to our business relations.

-7. Obligation to provide Personal Data
+6. Obligations to provide Personal Data

 Where we need to collect personal data by law or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.

-8. Automated Technologies or Interactions
+7. Automated Technologies or Interactions

+As you interact with our website and mobile applications, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 We may also receive technical data about you if you visit other websites employing our cookies.
+We can collect contact and identity data through our website or Facebook page.

-9. Use of your Personal Data
+8. Use of your Personal Data

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: